Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

 kedro run --nodes="process_data_node"
 ```

 The pipeline is a [Directed Acyclic Graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+You can view the visualization [here](#kedro-pipeline).
 This means that if it's your first time running the pipeline, you should ensure that the nodes are ran in order.

 > **Note:** For example in the `data_processing` pipeline, you should run the `process_data_node` first, followed by the `extract_data_node`.
 After this, you may run the nodes in any order for subsequent runs.
 This is because there may be intermediate outputs that are required in subsequent nodes.